cars-lab-repo/Chaos/README.md

-# Reliable and secure memristor-based chaotic communication against eavesdroppers and untrusted foundries </br>
+# Memristor-based Chaotic Communication Against Eavesdroppers and Untrusted Foundries </br>
 This repository consists of various components related to the research paper and source code.  </br>

 # Contents </br>